dineshkatta2802/Java-OOPS/Constructors/A_Readme.md

 <li>Parameterised Constructor</li>
 <ol><br>

 > In Java, constructors can be categorized into several types based on their characteristics and usage.
-Here are the main types of constructors in Java:
+Here are the main types of constructors in Java:<br>

 > <u>Default Constructor</u>: If a class does not explicitly define any constructor, Java provides a default constructor  automatically.
 This constructor takes no arguments and initializes member variables to default values (0 for numeric types, null for objects).